ajalab/slom/docs/getting-started/tutorial/alert-on-error-budget-burn-rate.md

 --8<-- "examples/tutorial/out/prometheus-rule-prometheus/alert_single_burn_rate.yaml"
 ```

-You can find that there is a new alerting rule `SLOHighErrorRate`, which is triggered when the burn rate reaches 13.44.
+You can find that there is a new alerting rule `SLOHighBurnRate`, which is triggered when the burn rate reaches 13.44.

 ## Alert on multiple burn rates